Akinzo7/Social-Links-Profile-Card/README.md

 ## Acknowledgments

-I will like to appreciate Frontend Mentor for this challenge and i will like to thank my mum for her patience and support during this though period of my life.
+I would like to appreciate Frontend Mentor for this challenge, and I would like to thank my mum for her patience and support during this tough period of my life.
 I believe it will all pay off.